qwiklabs-04/horizon-sdv/docs/workloads/android/guides/developer_guide.md

 - Enter the `Repository Name` as per list above (e.g. `android/platform/manifest`)
 - Enter the `Default Branch` : `horizon/android-14.0.0_r30`
   - This means `HEAD` will move from `master` to `horizon/android-14.0.0_r30`
+  - Should you wish to, you may choose to change `HEAD` to point to a different branch.
 - Set `Create Empty Commit` to `False` so we retain original history from upstream Google AOSP.

   <img src="images/section.3/3.4.3_create_project.png" width="200" />